IHQ (company): History

 In 2005, iHQ acquired YTN Group's cable TV broadcasting division (YTN Media), and changed its name to present-day CU Media.
 It expanded into China, opening an office in Beijing in partnership with SK Telecom China in 2007.
 The branch serves to promote the activities of Korean stars in the Chinese market.

+In 2010, Sidus regained ownership of the company that had previously been acquired by SK Telecom in 2005 by repaying the money.
+This decision was influenced by the contrasting perspectives and emotions about their respective businesses held by the two companies.
+Concurrently, the Sidus family embarked on a path of self-sufficiency.
+As the market environment demanded changes, smaller, family-oriented management businesses started to emerge.
+Former managers took the initiative to establish their own independent management companies, namely King Kong Entertainment, Fantagio, Management Soop, and Blossom Entertainment.
+The Sidus family's spin-off not only created an additional growth engine but also established a collaborative system.

+In 2011, SidusHQ stars are attracting attention by producing a 'Love Sharing Hanbok Calendar' to practice warm love for neighbors.

 In 2013, iHQ acquired 60% of shares in Wisepeer Inc., owner of the music site monkey3.
 It also became the biggest share holder (50.01%) in Cube Entertainment.
 At the same time, CU Media was sold to C&M.

 In July 2018, it re-acquired New Able Entertainment.
 It had previously been spun-off as an independent subsidiary company and was home to the likes of Park So-hyun, Lee Yoo-jin and Danny Ahn.
 All artists on its roster were transferred to SidusHQ.

+On June 23, 2022, IHQ Entertainment announced they acquired 47.14% of Maroo Entertainment.